GiaHien2206/paradise-nursery/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.
+## Enforcement

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers responsible for enforcement.

+All complaints will be reviewed and investigated promptly and fairly.

+Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned with this Code of Conduct.